mustafaazeem/chalmers-advanced-python/labs/lab2/README.md

 ## Overview

-You are expected to submit two Python files:
+You are expected to submit four Python files:

 - `graphs.py` implementing general graphs and graph algorithms
 - `trams.py` implementing transport networks by using concepts from `graphs.py`
+- `test_graphs.py` containing tests for the code in `graphs.py`
+- `test_trams.py` containing tests for the code in `trams.py`

 The following UML diagram shows the classes that you are expected to implement in these files.